Mark Kraus

 By Mark Kraus

 “There is a continuum, from people who have no visual imagery to people who have very strong and vivid visual imagery,” explained Dr. Beat Meier from the University of Bern, whose research first showed memory advantages in people with synesthesia.
 “Synesthesia is just one case where we know that people have more vivid imagery,” he said.
 His research focuses on the brain’s ability to encode information and his interest in synesthesia is due to its unique advantage in that area.
-He suspects that dual-coding — meaning using more than one reference to encode a memory, such as color, smell, or sound — can increase retention, even when the associations are automatic.
+He suspects that dual-coding, meaning using more than one reference to encode a memory, such as color, smell, or sound, can increase retention, even when associations are automatic.

-Synesthesia can take different forms, some people see colors when they read or hear sound, while others can smell shapes or even taste music.
+People with synesthesia experience a blending of two cognitive experiences.
+It can take different forms, some people see colors when they read or hear sound, while others can smell shapes or taste music.
 This might seem bizarre to people without the condition, but the experience often goes unnoticed by synesthes for a portion of their lives.
 People with the condition can also experience more than one type.
 Spatial-sequence synesthesia can manifest as three-dimensional shapes that relate to numbers, time, or even plot lines — providing the ability for synesthes to jump between “scenes,” like scrolling through a highlight real.
 Associative synesthetes experience everything within the mind’s eye, while projector synesthetes experience them outside of their body, as if they’re wearing a pair of augmented reality goggles.

-Callie, whose accident left her without mental visualizations for a period, described the contrast between her pre- and post-concussion experience, “I didn’t know there was any other way to experience the world.
+Callie described the contrast between her pre- and post-concussion experience, “I didn’t know there was any other way to experience the world.
 I was always seeing stories.
-I’d drive by a house, and I would see a whole movie and in that house.
+I’d drive by a house, and I would see a whole movie in that house.
 I didn’t even know the people living there, but there just be a story.
-I would imagine it all, I just had a very, very vivid imagination.”
+I just had a very, very vivid imagination.”
 After the head injury, Callie lost that normally rich ability to make images.
 “There was nothing.
 It was like this black void.
 Everything was just flat.”
 She struggled to navigate ordinarily simple tasks due to her impaired memory, “I had to use GPS to go to the grocery store because I couldn’t remember where I was going.”

 There is a recent study that explores the relationship between aphantasia — or the inability to make mentals images — synesthesia, and autism out of the University of Sussex.
 It found that synesthesia co-occurred across all participants equally in all three conditions.
 This may mean that synesthesia is not necessary to drive how vivid our mental landscapes are.
 More likely, the condition is a supplemental tool to enhance memory in already visual people.
 When co-occurring with aphantasia the subjects scored higher on memory tests than others with the condition, showing an advantage even when mental images aren’t present.

 Synesthesia may arise due to brain cell connections and the proximity of our neurons.
 “For grapheme-color synesthesia, people have activations in their temporal lobe...in the area in the letter area and the color area; they are quite close together,” explained Meier.
-As our brains grow normally there may be a pruning among the connections.
-In synesthesia those connections may be somehow inhibited.
-“It is possible that kind of an obsessive exposure to these connections is necessary.”
+As our brains grow normally there may be a pruning among the connections, or those connections are somehow inhibited.
+“It is possible that kind of an obsessive exposure to these connections, is necessary,” he said.

 1.